 In part one, we covered the best ways to prevent shin splints from happening!
-If you’re looking for treatment that’s a must read to ensure you don’t get them again once you’ve learned how to get rid of shin splints in this article.
+If you’re looking for shin splints treatment that’s a must read to ensure you don’t get them again once you’ve learned the exercises and treatments for relief in this article.

 If it’s too late for preventative measures and you’re feeling that dull ache (or sharp pain) along the sides of your shin…don’t fret.
 You’re not going to be laid up forever, but you do need to focus on recovering, not powering through the pain.